 But here’s the thing.
 I want to know the data behind my purchase.
 I want to know what change my money is buying and how much change it’s supporting.

 I think the conscious consumption movement has to stop pretending that a picture of a smiling woman is evidence of impact.
 Because it isn’t.
 And if we really want to make a change we must start calculating the numbers, tracking our impact and measuring our improvement.
 We, as consumers, have to ask how much social and environmental impact am I having?
 What specific change am I making when I buy?

 And sustainable brands, from fashion to food to hemp shower curtain manufacturers, need to share their impact data.
 Why?
 The research we’ve done at Green Story shows that conscious consumers love knowing their impact in real and comparative terms.
 They love it so much that including impact calculators next to product descriptions online can boost sales by up to 114%.
-This is a look at how Tamga Designs does it.

 That’s cool, conscious consumers like to feel good about their purchases.

 When sustainable or ethical items cost more, sometimes a lot more, us consumers are being invited into a simple equation: pay a premium + make a difference = feel good.
 Conscious consumers definitely want to feel good about their purchases but making the leap to a more expensive product can be tough.
 That space between wanting to make a difference and actually buying is called the say-do gap and it’s the biggest challenge facing sustainable brands today.